truenas/scale-build/README.md

 ## Requirements

 Any Debian 10 or later host, or TrueNAS SCALE image itself.
-In addition to the host, you will want to pre-install the following CLI tools:
+In addition to the host, you will want to pre-install the following packages:

 * debootstrap
 * jq